pridner/messaging-privacy-policy/README.md

 •	Choices and Controls
 •	To operate our business
 •	To communicate with insurance
 You can opt out of receiving SMS messages at any time by replying STOP to any message we send you.
-You can review our Terms [link to the Terms] for additional information about the opt-out process.
+You can review our Terms (https://github.com/pridner/Terms-and-conditions/blob/main/README.md) for additional information about the opt-out process.
 To Whom We Disclose Your Information
 We may disclose your information to our affiliated companies; to third party service providers, business advisors, or consultants who provide services to us; in connection with a merger, acquisition, reorganization, restructuring, financing transaction or sale of assets; as required by law or administrative order; to assert claims or rights or to defend against claims; and on social media platforms.
 We do not share your personal information, phone number, or SMS consent opt-in data with third parties or affiliates for marketing or promotional purposes.